AgilData/tpcc/README.md

 In tpcc.properties set the MODE to either CSV or JDBC.

-To run the load process, run "ant tpccload".
+To run the load process:

+java -classpath target/tpcc-1.0.0-SNAPSHOT-jar-with-dependencies.jar com.codefutures.tpcc.TpccLoad

 It is possible to load data into shards where the warehouse ID is used as a shard key.
 The SHARDCOUNT and SHARDID properties must be set correctly when generating or loading data.